MurderDrome: Reception

-MurderDrome received mixed to negative reviews from critics and audiences.
+Gareth Jones of Dread Central rated the film 2.5 stars out of 5 wrote that it is "predominantly a barely coherent mess", though it "still retains a level of charm owing to its punk-rock sensibilities and general attitude."
+Ed Fortune of Starburst called it "poorly directed, badly shot, the pacing is terrible and the plot makes no sense, becoming incoherent at times."
+However, he also opined that the dialogue is "really good" and that the "mix of funny lines, exploitation kitsch and sub-culture setting almost guarantees that it will become a cult classic."
+Horror Society gave the film a 4/5 rating and called it a "rockabilly horror show for the ages."

 DailyGrindhouse.com called the film "a gleefully bloody tale of a roller derby team against the supernatural, and it's just as energetic and fun as the sport itself."

 Felix Vasquez Jr. from Cinema Crazed wrote in his review "There's still a lot of potential for more great movies about the Roller Derby lifestyle, and MurderDrome just isn't it."